Help us turn $10K into $20K!

-Gary discusses the film, The Omega Man, and modern climate armageddonists claiming that the “end is near” thanks to our continuing use of fossil fuels.
+Gary discusses the film, The Omega Man, and modern climate armageddonists claiming that the “end is near” due to the use of fossil fuels.

 The materialists are still trying to prove that God does not exist.
 If they could only find another highly evolved civilization among the multitude of unexplored galaxies, then such a discovery would prove that no god is needed to explain how life came to Earth.
 Actually, Francis Crick, co-discoverer of the structure of the DNA molecule, for which he received a Nobel Prize, proposes a theory called “directed panspermia.”[1]
 Crick thinks “that life on earth may have begun when aliens from another planet sent a rocket ship containing spores to seed the earth.”[2]
 The most natural question is, Where did the aliens come from?
 Was there an alien race that seeded the planet of aliens that seeded Earth?
 Crick’s hypothesis only pushes the argument back several steps with no final resolution.
 “This scenario still leaves open the question of who designed the designer [aliens]—how did life originally originate?”[3]
 Crick and other advocates of “directed panspermia” have no way to account for the original seed bearers.
 Crick’s extraterrestrial quest, even though it has the trappings of science, is religious nonetheless.
 He is searching for ultimate meaning in terms of what the stars might reveal about how life originated on Earth.